sgubianpm/sdaopt/README.md

 # SDAopt

 Simmulated Dual Annealing global optimization algorithm implementation and extensive benchmark. **Testing functions** used in the benchmark (except suttonchen) have been implemented by Andreas Gavana, Andrew Nelson and scipy contributors and have been forked from SciPy project.
-(Refactoring and improvment of the old improved old PyGenSA/HyGSA)
+(Refactoring and improvement of the old PyGenSA/HyGSA implementations)

 Results of the benchmarks are available at: https://gist.github.com/sgubianpm/7d55f8d3ba5c9de4e9f0f1ffff1aa6cf